slevithan/oniguruma-to-es/README.md

 # Oniguruma-To-ES

-This is an **[Oniguruma](https://github.com/kkos/oniguruma) to JavaScript RegExp transpiler** that runs in any JavaScript environment.
-It gives you the ability to:
+A lightweight **Oniguruma to JavaScript RegExp transpiler** that runs in the browser or on your server.
+Use it to:

-- Use most of Oniguruma's extended regex syntax and behavior in JavaScript.
+- Take advantage of Oniguruma's extended regex capabilities in JavaScript.
 - Run regexes intended for Oniguruma in JavaScript, such as those used in TextMate grammars (used by VS Code, [Shiki](https://shiki.matsu.io/) syntax highlighter, etc.).
+- Share regexes across your Ruby and JavaScript code.

+Compared to running the actual [Oniguruma](https://github.com/kkos/oniguruma) C library in JavaScript via WASM bindings (e.g. via [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma) or [node-oniguruma](https://github.com/atom/node-oniguruma)), this library is **much lighter weight** and its regexes **run much faster** since they run as native JavaScript.

 ### [Try the demo REPL](https://slevithan.github.io/oniguruma-to-es/demo/)

-Compared to running the actual Oniguruma C library in JavaScript via WASM bindings (e.g. via [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma) or [node-oniguruma](https://github.com/atom/node-oniguruma)), this library is **much lighter weight** and its regexes **run much faster**.

 Oniguruma-To-ES deeply understands all of the hundreds of large and small differences in Oniguruma and JavaScript regex syntax and behavior across multiple JavaScript version targets.
 It's *obsessive* about precisely following Oniguruma syntax rules and ensuring that the emulated features it supports have **exactly the same behavior**, even in extreme edge cases.
 A few uncommon features can't be perfectly emulated and allow rare differences, but if you don't want to allow this, you can disable the `allowBestEffort` option to throw for such patterns (see details below).